shaisachs/the-game/README.md

 "Presence," my sister had said, "is the whole point of the show."
 That was during our preparations for Hansel and Gretel, while we were patching together a set made of cardboard boxes and green tissue paper for the trees.
 The dialog, the costumes, the plot - what was the point of all of it?
 To commune with the audience.
 To be known, acknowledged, seen: to be present.

-The story itself was reversed in the production, I could see that now.
+The story of the play was reversed in its own production, I could see that now.
 The drama of Hansel and Gretel was drawn out of the disappearance of children, in sending them off to the oblivion of the dark woods.
 I thought briefly of the actual events which must have inspired the fairy tale, so long ago, and shivered briefly.
 It was that final scene, in which Gretel sacrifices the witch - to save her brother, to become a hero in her own right - that was the piece of the story which produced catharsis.
 In sending the witch into the flames and recovering Hansel, there was a symmetry - an exchange of evil for innocence, a reversal of disappearance.
 It was the creation of presence, something that we did together.
 All those years ago, we whiled away a lazy afternoon with a child's project.
 Now, far into our adulthood, my sister wanted to revive it.

 It was not just the game that was drawing to an end, but the long absence between us.
 In checkmate, we could be present, together.